bjaan/roland-juno-g-display-replacement/README.md

 ## Notes

 This project uses the Programmable I/O (PIO) feature on Raspberry Pi Pico instead of "bitbanging" to read the original display protocol.

 Contrary to bitbanging, PIO uses no CPU cycles.
 Here is an overview about PIO on the Pico https://blues.io/blog/raspberry-pi-pico-pio/.

 The original display uses two CS (Chip Select) lines, as the original screen is divided in two parts, one part gets updated through one CS line.

+Service Notes extract:

 ![Service Notes extract](docs/juno_g_service_notes_extract.png)